dennuguyen/comp1531-proj/src/assumptions.md

 ## channels.py

 ### channels_list()
-- returns a list of channels
+- returns a list of channels and their details
 - shows channels user is part of
 - invalid or no given token returns an empty list

 ### channels_listall()
-- returns a list of channels
+- returns a list of channels and their details
 - shows all channels regardless of membership
 - invalid or no given token returns an empty list